 Where will the procedure be performed?

-- Some procedures are performed in a hospital, others in clinic with an Operating Theatre, and still others are routinely performed as in-office procedures.
+- Some cosmetic and surgery procedures are performed in a hospital, others in clinic with an Operating Theatre, and still others are routinely performed as in-office procedures.
 The complexity of your procedure, as well as any health issues specific to your case (your age, overall health, etc.), should always be considered when determining where it would be best for your surgery to take place.

 What procedures do you specialize in?